Skip to content

 Forensic application of Casper's Dictum requires documentation of the medium and conditions: a body recovered from a reservoir must have the water temperature at recovery recorded.
 The CFSL in India and the AFMES in the US both include medium-of-deposition as a mandatory data field in TSD estimation reports for extended-PMI cases.
 In the UK, the NCA-led Disaster Victim Identification process documents medium, burial depth, and soil conditions for all clandestine burial cases.

-One instructive case application: the 1935 Ruxton case in the UK (the dismembered bodies of Isabella Ruxton and Mary Rogerson), one of the earliest forensic science cases to combine entomology and decomposition staging for TSD estimation, involved bodies partially submerged in a stream and partially exposed.
-The differential decomposition rates across submerged and exposed portions illustrated Casper's Dictum before its experimental validation.
+The 1935 Ruxton case in the UK, involving the dismembered bodies of Isabella Ruxton and Mary Rogerson, was among the earliest cases to combine entomology and decomposition staging for time-since-death estimation.
+The bodies were found partially submerged in a stream and partially exposed; differential decomposition rates between the submerged and exposed portions illustrated the principle that Casper's Dictum would later formalise.

 Adipocere (also called saponification or corpse wax, from the Latin adeps for fat and cera for wax) is a pale grey, creamy to hard, waxy substance formed from the post-mortem transformation of adipose tissue.
 The chemical process is saponification: triglycerides in adipose tissue are hydrolysed to free fatty acids, which then undergo hydrogenation (in the presence of anaerobic bacteria) and form stable long-chain saturated fatty acids, principally palmitic and stearic acid.
 These form an insoluble soap-like compound, calcium or magnesium soap in alkaline soil conditions, that resists further bacterial breakdown.